UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 Notes:

-When creating a figure that contains several subplots, it is important to be consistent in the coloring between these even if the coloring is redundant in one of the subplots.
+When creating a figure that contains several subplots, it is important to be consistent in the colouring between these even if the colouring is redundant in one of the subplots.

-Here we have colored the bars to match the lines although we could tell the categories only from reading the axis labels.
+Here we have coloured the bars to match the lines although we could tell the categories only from reading the axis labels.

-It is important to not use different colors for the same categories between subplots.
-For example, if we made an additional subplot which only contained Japan and USA, then we should make sure that these are still colored in orange and red.
-Since the default Altair color scheme will always start with blue, we would need to manually specify the colors in this case.
+It is important to not use different colours for the same categories between subplots.
+For example, if we made an additional subplot which only contained Japan and USA, then we should make sure that these are still coloured in orange and red.
+Since the default Altair colour scheme will always start with blue, we would need to manually specify the colours in this case.

 ---